earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 I'm using Amazon's suggested base container for Node.js which is a Red Hat linux container with the AWS lambda runtime installed.

-Using Amazon's images, the lambda runtime is already installed and everything is configured for it to start up.
+Using Amazon's images, the lambda runtime is already installed, and everything is configured for it to start up.
 I can see this using `docker inspect`

 ~~~{.json caption="docker inspect"}
 {